 But since there are a few dozen terpenes in the cannabis plant, some are more present than others.
 Therefore, some strains have a more citrusy smell while others are a bit more earthy.

 With that said, terpenes are not only responsible for the smell of marijuana.
 Ever since the 11th century, these compounds have been used in medicine, but their recent discovery in cannabis has put this herb in the center of everyone’s attention.

 For example, linalool, which is also present in coriander and lavender, can be very helpful if you are suffering from sleep disorders, depression and arthritis.
-In cannabis, this terpene is responsible for that trademark smell of marijuana.
+In cannabis, this terpene is responsible for the trademark smell of marijuana.

 There are many terpenes in our favorite herb and every one of them has its own medicinal value.
-To make understanding terpenes a bit easier, here is a visual guide that will help you discover 15 most common cannabis terpenes.
+To make understanding terpenes a bit easier, here is a visual guide that will help you discover the 15 most common cannabis terpenes.

 As you can see, along with cannabinoids, terpenes contribute to the medical profile in both recreational and medical cannabis strains.
 As cannabis research continues to develop, we expect to discover even more therapeutic benefits of cannabis and its compounds.